Our Partners

 Vital partnerships that bridge community and hospital

-Collaboration - what CAPs are all about
+Collaboration - What CAPs are all about

 St. Michael's Community Advisory Panels (CAPs) are leaders in community-hospital collaboration for health equity.